Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 2. Change “I have to” to “I get to”

-Saying “I have to” makes things feel like a burden.
+Saying “I have to” can make things feel like a burden.

-Switching to “I get to” helps reframe your perspective with gratitude and opportunity.
+Switching to “I get to” helps you see things with more gratitude and a sense of opportunity.

 Example Shifts: